glwagner/glwagner.github.io/index.md

 I'm a postdoctoral researcher in
 [Earth, Atmospheric, and Planetary Sciences] at [MIT].
-I'm currently working with the [Climate Modeling Alliance] to build the ocean component for a new Earth System model.
+I'm currently working with the [Climate Modeling Alliance] to build the ocean component for a new earth system model.
 I was a postdoctoral fellow in the [NOAA Climate and Global Change program] from 2016--2018.